 The Sanjay Gandhi National Park (SGNP) formerly known as Borivali National Park is a protected area with dense green cover in the metropolitan city of Mumbai.
 The park is famous for its rich and natural habitat with attractions like Kanheri Caves, Tiger and Lion Safari, Mahatma Gandhi Memorial, Botanical Gardens, Boating activity in lakes, A Temple, Mini Train Ride and ample of open trails for trek lovers and nature walks.

 During monsoons, the park blossoms extensively with lush green surroundings, fresh and moist air, shiny wet leafs, flowers, chirping birds, running streams and plenty of dew around offering a perfect experience to its visitors.

 Wild Safari: The Tiger and Lions territory are heavily guarded by forest officials, and its a complete restricted area.
-There are four tigers in the park as on today and i saw three of them during my bus ride deep into the jungle.
+There are four tigers in the park as on today and I saw three of them during my bus ride deep into the jungle.
 One of the tiger was relaxing in the open, just about 10 feet away from the bus.
-He/she was was quietly observing the movements of his counterpart.
+She was quietly observing the movements of her counterpart.
 The third one was at the extreme end and not much visible.

 The two lions, one male and another female were in separate enclosures.
 They appeared to be too lazy under light drizzling weather.

 Kanheri caves: Kanheri word is derived from the Sanskrit word ‘Krishnagiri’ meaning Black Mountain.
 The caves were sculpted by Buddhist people who lived here in an era spanning from 1st century BC to 11th century AD.